 Students that successfully complete their four levels of apprenticeship training and Red Seal exam qualify for BCIT’s Diploma (Apprenticeship).
 Graduates also have the option of receiving this diploma at BCIT’s convocation ceremonies.

 - Architectural Woodwork (Millwork) – This is a broad term for items such as mouldings, windows, doors, staircases, panelling and other products for all types of building construction.
-View examples…
+View millwork examples…

 - Yacht interiors – This is a specialized form of Joinery that adapts standard trade practices to produce the cabinets and trim required for the boat building industry.
 This often requires cabinetmakers with good three-dimensional thinking to fit parts onto curved and irregular surfaces.
-View examples…
+View yacht interior examples…

 - Specialty items – There are many woodworking companies specializing in items that do not fit neatly into one of the above categories, for example makers of musical instruments and sporting goods.
-View examples…
+View specialty item examples…

-The scope of a Joiner’s responsibilities varies with the size and type of employer.
+The scope of a Cabinetmaker’s responsibilities varies with the size and type of employer.
 When you set out to learn the trade, you should try to master all aspects.
 Your abilities to lay out, machine, assemble, finish, and install a wide variety of products to a high level of quality will give you the best chance for continued employment, career advancement, and receiving the highest pay levels.